dahlgreb/570FinalProject/README.md

 ## How to Run Training

 Training was done in the DRL_DQN notebooks.
 Transfer learning is enabled by passing the path to trained model weights in a .dat file to the DQN constructor.

+Training can be done locally with a properly configured environment and fairly beefy hardware or you can just run on [Google Colab](https://colab.research.google.com/github/dahlgreb/570FinalProject/blob/master/training/DRL_DQN_pong_transfer.ipynb).
+Running on colab may require downloading model weights from this repo and uploading to Colab.

+## Results

+You can find some of our results in the screenshots section.